aayushiMallik3/reward-drift-detector/README.md

 Built as a research exploration of Abundant's open problem: current reward hacking detection is reactive (held-out test gaps, post-hoc trajectory auditing).
-This prototype asks whether cheat behavior is detectable *earlier* — in the structural patterns of the reward signal itself — before manual review is needed.
+This prototype asks whether cheat behavior is detectable *earlier*, in the structural patterns of the reward signal itself, before manual review is needed.

 ---